 - all capital letters or too many fonts

 (Slides should reflect the basic outline.
 A general rule is to limit text to no more than four lines per slide.)

 So many people are visual learners, and images can help to solidify a concept as you’re presenting it.
 Here are some sources for copyright-free images:

 To upload your file(s):

-- You’ll need to access your presenter profile using your unique URL (emailed to most presenters in February).
+- You’ll need to access your presenter profile using your unique URL (emailed to most presenters in February from firstname.lastname@example.org).
 Contact Heidi Letzmann if you didn’t receive yours.

-- Next, select your files and upload.
+- Drag and drop or select your file(s) from your computer and upload.
 Remember to upload only PDF files.

-- To replace a file, you will first need to delete the file you wish to replace and then click on “Add Documents” to upload the latest version of it.
+- To replace a file, you should delete the file you wish to replace before uploading the latest version of it.

 Please note: Any files you upload to your presenter profile are for attendee handout materials only, so be sure to bring any presentation files on a USB drive.

 AALL’s director of meetings ensures that all room setups and equipment are checked prior to the start of the program.
 A technician-staffed “Speaker Ready Room” is available for speakers to familiarize themselves with the presentation equipment.
 See our guidelines for delivering a better learning experience for more presentation tips.